Last year, I shared 5 Christmas Gift Exchange Games that included a fun variation to play a musical chairs game to swap gifts.

 Gift Exchange Game Questions

-This next list is perfect for teens to adults.
+This next list is perfect for teens to adults with another 36 different questions.
 The variety is intended to encourage different groups to stand up and to hopefully select just a handful of the group at times and the majority at others times to keep the game interesting and challenging.